JeeZeh/winston/README.md

+# Winston

-# Amazon Transcribe - JSON to DOCX Parser for multi-speaker transcriptions
+> An Amazon Transcribe (JSON) to Word (docx) converter for multi-speaker transcriptions

-This is just a small script that I wrote to help convert a multi-speaker Amazon Transcribe JSON to Word Document.
+A small script to help convert a multi-speaker Amazon Transcribe JSON to Word Document (docx).

-It gives you a nice output organised by speaker and time, followed by what they said.
-It also colourises the words based on their confidence.
+Given a JSON transcript, a Word document with clean output is produced.
+Output is organised by speaker and time, followed by what was said by each speaker.
+Phrases are colored based on the transcription confidence from Amazon Transcribe.

-I don't really plan on maintaining this, just thought it might be useful to others :)
+I don't really plan on maintaining this, just thought it might be useful to others.
+Feel free to open a PR, though.

 ## Example output